 There are a host of other indoor exposures that may be worse than molds—allergies for example.
 Many people are allergic to dogs, cats, rabbits, gerbils, guinea pigs, cockroaches, or dust mites.
 Even at work, one may have a strong reaction to cat dander on a co-worker’s clothing.

 Speaking of dust mites and cockroaches, a percentage of people are allergic to the pesticides used to treat these pests.
 It is most predictable when someone sees a cockroach at work—in comes the pest control company to spray an insecticide—again and again, and again.
-Each time it becomes more likely to reach a reaction threshold in more and more workers, occupants or visitors. the range of symptoms and the damage done to personal health are actually more likely from the pesticide than the pest!
+Each time it becomes more likely to reach a reaction threshold in more and more workers, occupants, or visitors.
+The range of symptoms and the damage done to a person’s health are actually more likely from the pesticide than the pest!
+The best solutions are eliminating the food source (cockroaches) and good thorough housekeeping (dust mites).

 Long periods of cold or heat can result in A/C units or heating systems running for extended periods of time with little or no outside air being introduced into the building air.
-Whatever is in the air is allowed to accumulate—perfumes, cleaning agents, carbon monoxide, dust, copier chemicals, paint, second-hand smoke, pet dander, air fresheners, and even carbon dioxide.
-Actually carbon dioxide is not really a contaminant—we exhale it—but if it is allowed to accumulate due to heavy occupancy—or a closed HVAC (Heating, Ventilating, Air Conditioning) System—it triggers our breathing reflex and if the carbon dioxide is elevated it can cause us to hyperventilate—often the cause of Sick Building Syndrome—resulting in panic and building evacuation – due solely to a Carbon Dioxide buildup.
-OSHA has set an exposure limit for Carbon Dioxide but this level is for production exposure, not offices.
-A much lower level of CO² can cause IAQ problems in an office.
+Whatever is in the air is allowed to accumulate—perfumes, cleaning agents, carbon monoxide, dust, copier chemicals, paint, pet dander, second-hand smoke, air fresheners, and even carbon dioxide.
+Actually carbon dioxide is not really a contaminant—we exhale it—but if it is allowed to accumulate due to heavy occupancy—or a closed HVAC (Heating, Ventilating, Air Conditioning) System—it triggers our breathing reflex and if the carbon dioxide is elevated it can cause us to hyperventilate—often the cause of Sick Building Syndrome—resulting in panic and building evacuation – due solely to a Carbon Dioxide build-up.
+OSHA has set an exposure limit for carbon dioxide (5,000 ppm-8 hours) but this level is for production exposures, not offices.
+A much lower level of CO2 can cause IAQ problems in an office.
+Generally, not more than 700 ppm above the outdoor levels.

 Indoor Air Quality (IAQ) Other Potential Problems